Erectile Dysfunction After Surgery: Risks And Recovery

 Quick Read

 Erectile dysfunction after surgery is common and often temporary.
 It usually happens because of nerve irritation, reduced blood flow, or hormonal and emotional changes during recovery.
-Most men regain normal function with time, proper care, and treatment from medications like Viagra or Cialis to exercises, therapy, and healthy habits.
+Most men regain normal function with time, proper care, and treatments such as medications like Viagra or Cialis, exercise, therapy, and healthy habits.
 The key is to stay patient, follow your doctor’s advice, and seek help early if problems persist.

 Does Surgery Cause Erectile Dysfunction?